 CLAIM: Paul says that believers can be severed from Christ.
 Does this mean that Christians can lose their salvation?

 RESPONSE: It is clear that these are believers (v.1; 7-10).
 However, this doesn’t refer to losing salvation.
-These believers did not break the law; they kept the law (i.e. circumcision).
+These believers did not break the law; instead, they kept the law (i.e. circumcision).
 The sin of Galatians 5 is going back under law—not breaking it.
-It would be way out of bounds to use this passage to threaten Christians, who are in sin.
+It would be way out of bounds to use this passage to threaten Christians, who are living for sin.
 Instead, this refers to sanctification and spiritual growth.
 In a sense, Paul is saying that the power cord on their spiritual life will be unplugged, if they fall under law.
-There are a number of reasons to adopt this view.
+There are a couple of reasons to adopt this view.

 First, the CONTEXT shows that this is sanctification (v.7-26).
 Paul isn’t addressing justification in this section of Galatians.
 He is addressing sanctification.
 Earlier, Paul wrote, “If you receive circumcision, Christ will be of no benefit to you” (Gal.
 5:2).
 The term “benefit” (ophelēo) means “to provide assistance, help, aid, benefit, be of use” (BDAG).
 The threat is not a loss of salvation, but a loss of Jesus’ transforming power.